Advanced Leadership Training Program (ALTP)

 ALTP includes the five elements found in the most effective leadership development programs.

-A conceptual model is theory that forms the framework for learning, in this case for learning about leadership.
+A conceptual model is a theory that forms the framework for learning, in this case for learning about leadership.
 The ALTP uses two conceptual models of leadership:

 • Leadership is Behavior.
 Leadership is behavior, not a personality trait or a position on an organizational chart.
-RIHEL uses Kouzes and Posner’s behavioral model of leadership, the Five Practices of Exemplary Leadership: Model the way, Inspire a shared vision, Challenge the process, Enable others to act, and Encourage the heart.
+RIHEL uses Kouzes and Posner’s behavioral model of leadership, which comprises the Five Practices of Exemplary Leadership: Model the way, Inspire a shared vision, Challenge the process, Enable others to act, and Encourage the heart.

 • Collaborative Leadership.
 Collaboration is the most effective known approach to solving complex problems.
 Leaders understand the importance of collaboration, communication, and networking with interdisciplinary professionals to address today’s complex health and environment challenges.

-Leaders are often asked for advice: Good leaders know when to give information or advice and when to be a “strategic thinking partner” to uncover the wisdom inside their peers and proteges.
+Leaders are often asked for advice: Good leaders know when to give information or advice and when to be a “strategic thinking partner” to uncover the wisdom inside their colleagues and teams.
 This is known as coaching.
 The ALTP develops coaching skills to allow participants to tap into their own wisdom and solutions and to practice coaching others.
 Participants are also paired with a RIHEL peer coach (a RIHEL leadership program alumnus) for regular coaching conversations during the ALTP.

 three people talking and smiling.